opendocsg/slw-judgments-backfill/2001_SGHC_18/report.md

 An affirmative answer to the above question means that neither defendant would be held liable to the plaintiffs.

 58\.
 Before a finding can be made, it is necessary to look at the relevant clauses in the plaintiffs' application form for the opening of accounts (the form) and the bye-laws of the SES, upon which the plaintiffs base their claims.
-The defendants on their part relied on the 'know your client' rule (as described by the Chief Justice in _Choo Pit Hong v PP_ [1995] 2 SLR 255) encompassed in Bye-Law 111 cl 7(c).
+The defendants on their part relied on the 'know your client' rule (as described by the Chief Justice in _Choo Pit Hong v PP_ <span class="citation">[1995] 2 SLR 255</span>) encompassed in Bye-Law 111 cl 7(c).
 I start with cll 3 and 5 of the plaintiffs' form which state as follows:

 ## 3. I agree to abide by any condition the Company may impose from time to time